obsidiansystems/ledger-app-tezos/README.md

   * `ed25519` is the standard recommended curve
   * If you know you're always going to use only one key, use a root key; you can only have one root account per ledger per signing curve.
-If you might want to leave open the possibility of using your Ledger for multiple identities, use a BIP32 path.
+If you might want to leave open the possibility of using your Ledger for multiple keys, use a BIP32 path.
 We recommend the latter.

 If you use a BIP32 path, be sure to write it down.
 You need the full address to